ajncespedes/Kaggle-Santander-Customer-Satisfaction/README.md

 First of all, the dataset have repeated instances with different class labels, which means noise.
 So, I extracted the noisy instances and splitted the others instances into 5 partitions.
 Finally, I made an ensemble to predict the noisy instances and I inserted them with the real class label into the train data.

 The dataset is highly unbalance, so I decided to separate the instances which have 0 class and 1 class in order to make number_of_class0/number_of_class1 partitions (undersampling) of 0 class joined with the same 1 class instances.
-After that, I run the 24 resulting models with xgboost and finally I made a simple average ensemble.
+After that, I ran the 24 resulting models with xgboost and finally I made a simple average ensemble.